Power-enhanced leading-logarithmic QED corrections to $B_q \to \mu^+\mu^-$: SCET conventions and results

 \subsection{Lagrangians}

 The leading-power Lagrangian of a hard-collinear fermion $f_C$ in \SCETI{} reads \cite{Bauer:2000yr, Beneke:2002ni}

 The capital subscript $C$ is used in \SCETI{} to denote collinear fields with hard-collinear and collinear scaling.
-The \SCETII{} fields with only collinear scaling carry index $c$.
 The field $f_C$ represents either the light quark or the lepton fields in \reftab{tab:fields-scaling}.
-The corresponding anti-hard-collinear field is denoted by $C \to \oL{C}$ and it's Lagrangian obtained by the replacement $\np \leftrightarrow \nm$.
+The corresponding anti-hard-collinear field is denoted by $C \to \oL{C}$ and its Lagrangian is obtained by the replacement $\np \leftrightarrow \nm$.
 The covariant derivatives are

 where $A_\mu$ and $G_\mu = G_\mu^A T^A$ denote the photon and gluon fields, respectively, and their subscripts $C$ and $s$ distinguish the hard-collinear and soft fields.
 The $Q_f$ denotes the electric charge of $f$, whereas the generators of QCD for the fundamental representation are denoted as $T^A$.
 The QED and QCD coupling constants are $e = \sqrt{4 \pi \alE}$ and $g_s = \sqrt{4 \pi \alS}$, respectively.
 Fields without argument are taken at position $x$.
 For the soft fields, their multipole expansion in \SCETI{} interactions with collinear fields \cite{Beneke:2002ni} is made explicit by the argument $x_\mp \equiv (n_\pm x) \,n_\mp/2$.